JorjaKark/FSI-LABS-9/LOGBOOK11.md

 #### 5. Inspecting the certificate and key (the lab questions come from here)

-You ran the two inspection commands the lab requested:
+We ran the two inspection commands the lab requested:

 ```bash
 openssl x509 -in ca.crt -text -noout